Dazzling dance musical An American in Paris is a breathtakingly beautiful show.

 Ashley Day is an experienced West End triple-threat performer.
 As the dashing Jerry, Day has more singing and acting to do than Cope and he pulls it all off with a youthful exuberance.
 Together, the exquisite, ballet-trained leading couple serve up some swooning duets.
 Elsewhere, Day is particularly brilliant in Fidgety Feet, a funny and inventive number about going stir-crazy at the theatre.
 Without a doubt, your own toes will be tapping.
 Similar jazzy verve is seen from Day in the spirited I’ve Got Beginner’s Luck.
 Here, Jerry woos a reluctant Lise at the department store where she works.
 There are buoyant leaps, flashy turns and even twirling umbrellas in a nod to another classic Gene Kelly musical, Singin’ in the Rain.

 An American In Paris really is grand escapism at its finest.
-The show is uplifting in a way that truly illustrates the healing power of the arts, both narratively and in the production elements.
+The show is uplifting in a way that truly illustrates the healing power of the arts, both through the narrative and in the production elements.
 Music, painting and dancing offer a means of expression for the characters, while Bob Crowley’s stunning designs capture the spirit of Paris when the city is boldly reignited and seen through Jerry’s eyes as a painter.
 The sets and costumes are stark and dark to begin with, becoming increasingly fanciful (think geometric shapes and primary colours) as the artistic dreams of the Americans intensify.

 Dance is undoubtedly at the heart of this production and there is endless movement on stage.
 Proceedings never feel stilted; there is no break in the narrative to awkwardly squeeze in a song and dance routine.
 The show flows seamlessly along so that we simply find ourselves in the middle of a glorious Gershwin number, with no disruption to the storytelling.
 The score includes the songs George and Ira Gershwin wrote for the 1951 film (such as I Got Rhythm, ‘S Wonderful, Stairway to Paradise) but also works in extra Gershwin tunes from earlier Fred Astaire movies, including I’ve Got Beginners Luck and They Can’t Take That Away From Me.